We may earn affiliate commissions for the recommended products. Learn more.

 4.4

-How we tested and ranked these eSIMs for Morocco
+How we tested and ranked the eSIMs for Morocco

-We chose and ranked the best eSIMs for Morocco after assessing each eSIM closely.
+Together with our research team, I chose and ranked the best eSIMs for Morocco following our eSIM testing guidelines.
 Here’s a quick look at some of the most important things in our criteria:

-• Network (20%).
-I looked at the type of network each eSIM offers in Morocco.
-5G isn’t widely available in the country yet.
-So, all the eSIMs we chose support either 4G or LTE.
+2. Network (20%).
+Then, I looked at the type of network each eSIM offers in Morocco.
+As the country already supports 5G, I chose providers that offer 5G, 4G, LTE, or at least 3G.

-• Data plans (20%).
-I analyzed the data plans from each eSIM provider and picked those with a good combination of flexible short-term and long-term data plans.
-We included both data-only eSIMs and providers that support calling and texting.
+3. Data plans (20%).
+I analyzed the data plans from each eSIM provider and picked those with flexible short-term and long-term plans.
+I included both data-only eSIMs and providers that support calling and texting.

-• User-friendliness (10%).
-We assessed the ease of use of each eSIM, focusing on the user-friendliness of their apps and how easy they are to install and activate.
-The eSIMs we’ve chosen have user-friendly apps and are incredibly easy to use.
+5. User-friendliness (10%).
+I assessed the ease of use of each eSIM, focusing on the user-friendliness of their apps and how easy they are to install and activate.
+The eSIMs I chose have user-friendly apps and are incredibly easy to use.

-• Compatibility (10%).
-I chose eSIMs that are compatible with many iOS and Android devices.
+6. Compatibility (10%).
+Finally, I chose eSIMs that are compatible with many newer iOS and Android devices.

-How to choose an eSIM plan for Morocco
+Things to consider when choosing an eSIM for Morocco

 • Use case.
 Consider whether you want a data-only eSIM or would also like to make calls and send text messages.
 Most eSIMs offer data-only plans, but some support calling and texting.
-It can be difficult to accurately guess how much data you’ll need during your trip to Morocco.
+It can be difficult to accurately guess how much data you need during your trip to Morocco.
 So, check if the eSIM you’ve chosen offers a fixed or pay-as-you-go plan.
-If you’re getting a fixed plan, ensure there’s an option to top-up if you run out of data.
+If you’re getting a fixed plan, ensure there’s an option to top up if you run out of data.

 • Duration. eSIM plans have varying validity periods.
 While some plans are only valid for 1 day or 1 week, others are valid for a month, 6 months, or even a year.
 It’s essential to ensure that the validity of your eSIM plan aligns with the duration of your trip.

 • Price.
-You must also consider price before selecting an eSIM plan.
+You should also consider price before selecting an eSIM plan.
 The cost of eSIM plans varies depending on the duration of the plan and the provider.
 While some plans are more expensive, they’re not necessarily better.
-We recommend choosing a plan that fits your budget and has the features you need.
+I recommend choosing a plan that fits your budget and has the features you need.

 A vast majority of the phones released after 2019 are eSIM-compatible.
 We have a detailed guide explaining how to check if your phone supports eSIMs.
 Below, I explain how to determine if your iPhone or Samsung smartphone works with eSIMs.